 A stepparent adopted the grandchild

-Perhaps it’s not visitation you’re seeking of your grandchild, but custody.
-You may want to seek custody because your grandchild is being neglected or abused because the parents are mentally ill, or because they can’t afford the child, or because the parents are incarcerated, or because they have a drug problem, or because Child Protective Services (CPS) has gotten involved and removed the child from their parent’s home.
+Perhaps it’s not visitation you’re seeking of your grandchild, but child custody.
+You may want to seek physical custody because your grandchild is being neglected or abused because the parents are mentally ill, they can’t afford the child, the parents are incarcerated, they have a drug problem, or because Child Protective Services (CPS) has gotten involved and removed the child from their parent’s home.